Esra-K/Esra-K.github.io/index.md

           href="https://docs.google.com/presentation/d/1yyGOByCVkqvOE29NMen3jqF0f-dqqKaIoPKmDESNeOc/edit?usp=sharing"
           >A presentation</a
         >
-        at he department of economics on modeling international agreements on climate change as a threshold public goods game - spring 2020
+        at the department of economics on modeling international agreements on climate change as a threshold public goods game - spring 2020
       </li>
       <li>Contribution to a few Persian Wikipedia articles</li>